cleverrev/roots/README.md

 - Copy `lib/config.php` to `lib/config.php` in the root of your child theme.
 Now you have full control over sidebar display, generated classes and other configurations from the child.
 - This version of roots adds a "sidebar wrapper"; base.php wraps the sidebar include allowing auto-inclusion of template files like `templates/sidebar-page.php` or `templates/sidebar-taxonomy-my_tax.php`.
+- If permalinks/rewrites are working and being used, assets in the child will successfully override parent assets.
+If rewrites aren't activated, the child assets must be explicitly registered, and the parents unregistered.
+To test the override, create `assets/js/main.js` or `assets/css/app.css` in the child; it should get included instead of the parent versions of the same file.